 (2) "Dictionary of Breton Heritage",under the direction of Alain Croix and Jean-Yves Veillard, Presses Universitaires de Rennes, 2013.

 (3) In particular, we would like to mention "Pays d'Iroise, sites et découvertes", below, by Jean LESCOP, published in 1994 by the CCPI, at a time when it only included 12 municipalities.
-The author, who speaks Breton fluently, has done a considerable work since his retirement, in land research, linguistic interpretation, and then of discoveries in the field itself.
+The author, who spoke Breton fluently, carried out considerable work during his retirement in terms of cadastral research, linguistic interpretation, and then discoveries on the ground.
 Une passion dévorante, à laquelle il s'est consacré bénévolement, dont le fruit sert toujours de base à la confection des pages de ce site.

 Below, on the right, the QR-code concerning the Kerloas menhir described later in this website.